Kartaverse/Kartaverse-for-Houdini/docs/nvdiffrec/nvdiffrec.md

 NVIDIA has released the source code for the [nvdiffrec](https://github.com/NVlabs/nvdiffrec) library for Linux.
 This is connected to the paper "[Extracting Triangular 3D Models, Materials, and Lighting From Images](https://nvlabs.github.io/nvdiffrec/)".
 The nvdiffrec source code is covered by the non-commercial [NVIDIA Source Code License](https://github.com/NVlabs/nvdiffrec/blob/main/LICENSE.txt).

-## Setup the Conda environment on MintOS Linux
+## Setup the Conda virtual environment on MintOS Linux

-The following commands can be entered in a new terminal session to install Conda and create a new virtual environment named "dmodel":
+The following commands can be entered in a new terminal session to install Conda:

 	sudo apt-get update
 	sudo apt install -y build-essential git